 - Start/restart your computer and boot into the USB/DVD

 - Follow the on-screen instructions and the installation should begin.
-During the process, skip ‘Product key and related steps’.
-Instead choose ‘I am reinstalling Windows on this PC’, so the activation process is smooth
+During the process, skip the ‘Product key and related steps’.
+Instead, choose ‘I am reinstalling Windows on this PC’, so the activation process is smooth

 - During the installation process, the system will restart and this time, you can select to boot from the hard drive.

 - Once the installation is complete, your desktop should open and the system should be up and running.

 Other than these issues, sometimes you may encounter other issues with your SSDs such as corruption or virus attacks.
 In such cases, formatting drives are a common solution.
 Formatting a drive erases all data on it, so having a backup is mandatory.

 Also Read: How Many Times Can You Format an HDD or SSD?

 However, if you have formatted an SSD and no backup is available, data recovery tools can be used and Remo Software is your best choice.
 It can recover partitions with data and structure intact after formatting.
 If you want to learn more about the steps involved, refer to recover formatted SSD.
 In addition to recovering data from formatted drives, you can also use it to recover data from corrupt, damaged, or inaccessible partitions.

 No, partitioning will not affect the SSD's performance or ability.

 If the SSD is larger than 2TB then use a GPT partition, If the SSD is smaller than 2TB then use the MBR partition.